Compressed decision problems in hyperbolic groups

 If so, we replace $(u_1,\ldots,u_k)$ by $(u_1,\ldots,u_k)^g$ and thereby assume that $u_i=v_i$ for $1 \leq i \leq n$.
-For the centralizer problem, methods are described in~\cite[Proposition~2.3]{GerstenShort91} of finding a generating set of the centralizer of any quasiconvex subgroup of any biautomatic group; finitely generated subgroups of hyperbolic groups satisfy these conditions.
-Since they need only be applied to words of bounded length their complexity does not matter - indeed, we could precompute all such centralizers.
+For the centraliser problem, methods are described in~\cite[Proposition~2.3]{GerstenShort91} of finding a generating set of the centraliser of any quasiconvex subgroup of any biautomatic group; finitely generated subgroups of hyperbolic groups satisfy these conditions.
+Since they need only be applied to words of bounded length their complexity does not matter - indeed, we could precompute all such centralisers.

 This completes the proof in the case $n = k$.
-In the case $k > n$, it is proved in~\cite[Corollary~30]{BuckleyHolt13} that the centralizer $C$ of the subgroup $\subgp{u_1, \ldots, u_n}$ is finite, and that the elements of $C$ have lengths bounded by a constant.
+In the case $k > n$, it is proved in~\cite[Corollary~30]{BuckleyHolt13} that the centraliser $C$ of the subgroup $\subgp{u_1, \ldots, u_n}$ is finite, and that the elements of $C$ have lengths bounded by a constant.
 So we can compute the elements of $C$ explicitly (in time $O(1)$).
 Then we simply need to check whether any $g \in C$ satisfies